cbolz/summit-fy19/ansible-and-cloudforms-better-together/lab/index.md

 [Red Hat CloudForms](http://www.redhat.com/cloudforms) is an infrastructure management platform that offers a consistent way to track costs, control resource allocation, and ensure compliance across all your networked environments.
 Manage Virtual Machines, containers, and your clouds in the same way with a single tool.

-In this lab we will focus on the Self Service Catalog features CloudForms provides.
-We will learn how to create Service Catalogs, add individual Items and see how end users can browse and order from the Service Catalog.
+In this lab we will focus on he Ansible features provided by CloudForms.
+We will setup the embedded Ansible role, create Service Catalog Items for Ansible Playbooks, and demonstrate how the CloudForms UI can be exteded with custom menus and buttons.

 For more details about CloudForms, you can have a look at the [General introduction](../../common/index.md).